stetsmando/pi-camera/README.md

 raspistill --output some/path/here --width 1080 --height 720
 ```

 While the command line tools support many flags and options they're not all configured in this lib.
-If you discover one that you need but isn't supported, consider testing it and then adding it and making a PR.
+If you discover one that you need but isn't supported, consider testing it, adding it and making a PR.